matloff/omsi/README.md

 Submit</b>.
 You can also submit all answers with <b>File | Submit All</b>.
 A dialog box specifying whether submission was successful will then be displayed.

+<b><i>Tips:</i></b>

+Again, remember that saving an answer does NOT submit it.
+You must do that separately.

+Python and R won't be running in interactive mode here, so you must write explicit ##print## operations.

 <h2>
 <a name="instructors">Directions for instructors</a>